vaghasiyakalpesh/portfolio/README.md

 │   └── script.js                # Main JavaScript file (includes Formspree integration)
 └── index.html                   # Main HTML file
 ```

-> **Note:**
-> The `documents/` directory has been removed.
-> The resume is now available via a Google Drive link, which is set in the download button on the website.

 ## Getting Started